twse/random-stuff/README.md

 * **ZOE TFOM**: TrueType Unicode font based on the font in the American and European versions of Zone of the Enders: The Fist of Mars (2002), excluding CJK Unified Ideographs.
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 A Japanese subset for this font was planned but was cancelled.
 This font is not licensed or endorsed by Konami Digital Entertainment, Inc.

 ## Steps useful to bulk import names to Mozilla's credits list
+Follow these steps only if you don't need to fill in the Google Docs form or if Google Docs does not work.

 1. Clone the mozilla/community-data repository with any Git client
 2. Copy names of contributors from Mozilla-related websites such as translation projects
 3. Save the file as a .csv file (comma-separated value) in Unicode encoding